Aliases for GRIN2D Gene

 GeneCards Summary for GRIN2D Gene

 GRIN2D (Glutamate Ionotropic Receptor NMDA Type Subunit 2D) is a Protein Coding gene.
 Diseases associated with GRIN2D include Epileptic Encephalopathy, Early Infantile, 46 and Undetermined Early-Onset Epileptic Encephalopathy.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and RET signaling.
+Among its related pathways are Nicotine addiction and RET signaling.
 Gene Ontology (GO) annotations related to this gene include ionotropic glutamate receptor activity and NMDA glutamate receptor activity.
 An important paralog of this gene is GRIN2C.

 UniProtKB/Swiss-Prot Summary for GRIN2D Gene